Is there an alcoholism cure?

 Sadly, there is no cure

-Alcoholics can live successful lives.
+Alcoholics can live successful lives even though there is no alcoholism cure.
 The bad news is that they are always vulnerable to relapse if they take a drink.

 Denial is major issue

 Some people will say, “I’m not an alcoholic, I’m just a problem drinker.”
 There is humor in this statement, but there is also serious truth.
 People can drink too often, drink too much and run into problems, even though they are not physically addicted.

 DUI, driving under the influence is huge in this country.
 People have been known to go to court repeatedly, yet they are not technically alcoholics.

 Sure, there are drunk-driving laws, but people abuse the tolerance and generosity of the court system.
 They will continue to drink and they will continue to drive, with or without a license.
 If you lock up the drunks, the jails will be filled every night.

 My brother is addicted and my parents are enabling?

 My brother has been doing alcohol and drugs for 15yrs.(since 9th grade), he has been in & out of jail, rehab etc. He is currently living with my parents. (cause the always let him come home)

 I am 28yrs old and live with my military husband in a different state than them.
 So I don’t see them often.
 I

 have chosen not to let my 10 yr. old son spend anytime alone with them